GoogleChrome/web.dev/src/site/content/en/blog/gamepad/index.md

 </figure>

-Another fact that arguably is more useful to know and that you might not be aware of is that the game can be played with a gamepad.
+Another fact that arguably is more useful to know and that you might not be aware of is that in arcade mode the game can be played with a gamepad.
-Gamepad support was added exactly one year ago as of the time of this writing in a [commit](https://github.com/chromium/chromium/commit/fcafd36b23c535e307da4213b7d639f8c13b8da2) by [Reilly Grant](https://github.com/reillyeon).
+Gamepad support was added roughly one year ago as of the time of this writing in a [commit](https://github.com/chromium/chromium/commit/fcafd36b23c535e307da4213b7d639f8c13b8da2) by [Reilly Grant](https://github.com/reillyeon).
 As you can see, the game, just like the rest of the Chromium project, is fully
 [open source](https://github.com/chromium/chromium/tree/master/components/neterror/resources).
-In this post, I want to show you how to use the Gamepad API, and as a bonus feature, let you play the Chrome dino game on a Nintendo Switch (if you own one).
+In this post, I want to show you how to use the Gamepad API, and, as a bonus feature, let you play the Chrome dino game on a Nintendo Switch (if you own one).

 ## Using the Gamepad API